Race Info & Course

 Adequate free parking will be available at Waldameer Amusement Park and The Tom Ridge Center.
 Be aware that parking is not permitted on the road side inside the park.
 Illegally parked vehicles will be ticketed by park police.

-Packet Pickup Parking - Saturday, September 9, 2017.
+Packet Pickup Parking - Saturday, September 8, 2018.
 Parking will be available at the Beach One/Erie Runners Club Pavilion for Saturday activities beginning at noon.
-However, on race day this area becomes our start and finish line area and parking will not be available in this immediate area on race day until after the race has started, all runners have cleared the area; and it is deemed safe to reopen.
+However, on race day this area becomes our start and finish line area and parking will not be available in this immediate area on race day.

 Race Day Parking – Sunday, September 10, 2017.
 Adequate free parking will be available at the Tom Ridge Center and Waldameer Park at the top of the hill before you get to the park entrance.
 There will be free shuttle busses from these lots to the Race Start area beginning at 5:30 am.
 You may also choose to walk to the start as it is a very short distance.

-Free Shuttle Buses - Are available to race participants before the race.
-Spectators will be welcome to use the free shuttle buses to return to their vehicles in the designated race parking lots after their racers are done.
+Free Shuttle Buses - Are available to race participants and to spectators.
+To board the participant bus, you must show bib.
+Spectators will be welcome to use the free shuttle spectator buses which will drop them off at viewing spots.